mherchel/herchel.com/src/blog/variables/index.md

   background-color: hsl(195, 100%, 50%, 1); /* This is the same as deepskyblue. */
 }
 ```
-Because we're planning on manipulating the hue, and the lightness separately, let's split each value into their own variables and combine all of those into `--primary`.
+Because we're planning on manipulating the hue, and the lightness separately, let's split each value into their own CSS variables and combine all of those into the `--primary` variable.

 ```css
 :root {